Sample Complexity for Markov Decision Processes and Stochastic Optimal Control with Static Risk Measures: Introduction

-In this manuscript, we propose an elementary construction of DP equations for \eqref{general_finite_horizon}, based on augmenting the state variable by the accumulated total cost.
+First, we propose an elementary construction of DP equations for \eqref{general_finite_horizon}, based on augmenting the state variable by the accumulated total cost.
 The proposed DP equations can be applied to both the MDP and SOC models without essential changes.
-Different from \cite{bauerle2011markov}, the underlying idea behind our construction is that the nonlinearity of $f_\theta$ in \eqref{eq_risk_functional} can be handled through simple telescoping operations, which produces dense cost functions.
-Through this one can, in a straightforward manner, define a MDP (resp.
+In contrast to \cite{bauerle2011markov}, the underlying idea behind our construction is that the nonlinearity of $f_\theta$ in \eqref{eq_risk_functional} can be handled through simple telescoping operations, which produces dense cost functions.
+Through this, one can, in a straightforward manner, define an MDP (resp.
 SOC) over the augmented state space with a modified cost function.
 A similar cost function has also been recently studied in the context of conditional value-at-risk \cite{muni2026reward} for infinite-horizon MDPs.
-Through the proposed DP equations, we investigate the sample complexities of \eqref{general_finite_horizon} for both the MDP and SOC models.
-We obtain a sample complexity of $\tilde{\cO}(\abs{\cS}\abs{\cA} T^4/\epsilon^2)$ (resp. $\tilde{\cO}(T^5/\epsilon^2)$) for finding an $\epsilon$-optimal policy for the MDP (resp.
-SOC) model, where $T$ denote the number of horizons.
-Extensions to infinite-horizon setting \eqref{general_infinite_horizon} for both models are discussed with a similar approach.
-The simplicity of the proposed approach also offer some improvement on the sample complexities over existing development on risk-averse MDPs, with improved dependence on $T$ compared to \cite{wu2023risk} when specialized to nonlinear utility functions, and on $(\abs{\cS}, \abs{\cA})$ compared to \cite{bastani2022regret} when specialized for a class of spectral risk measures.
-The approach we take in this manuscript suggests that the risk-averse MDP (resp.
-SOC) with the considered class of static risk measures may be not substantially more challenging than that of the risk-neutral case in terms of its sample complexity, and the obtained $\tilde{\cO}(\abs{\cS}\abs{\cA} T^4/\epsilon^2)$ can be potentially improved to $\tilde{\cO}(\abs{\cS}\abs{\cA} T^3/\epsilon^2)$ with the optimal methods developed for risk-neutral MDPs \cite{sidford2018near}.
+Indeed, our approach can also be naturally extended to the infinite-horizon setting, while removing the need to restrict to a specialized function class in \cite{bauerle2014more} to ensure the existence of solutions for the DP equations.